-- (d) The typical average age of students at the time of testing, expressed in years and months. - (e) The typical average time that students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and language background other than English (LBOTE) students varied across jurisdictions. - (g) NSW considers that the year 7 results for NSW are anomalous.
-The national numeracy benchmark results show that:
+- (e) The typical average time that students had spent in schooling at the time of testing, expressed in years and months. - (f) The methods used to identify Indigenous students and language background other than English (LBOTE) students varied across jurisdictions.

 (b) Students who were absent or withdrawn from testing are not classifed as assessed students and are not included in the benchmark calculations.
-The proportion of absent and withdrawn students varies considerably across juridictions as shown in table 3A.30.
+The proportion of absent and withdrawn students varies considerably across juridictions as shown in table 4A.17.
 Readers are urged to be cautious when comparing results.